GibranDelgado/My-Spotify-Journey/README.md

   Defines a series of methods to make requests to the Spotify API to retrieve information about tracks, artists, albums, etc.

 - **Spotify_methods:**
-  Contains helper methods to get additional information from the tracks in the streaming history, using the classes included in `Spotify_utilities`.
-These methods are divided into two categories:
+  Contains methods used to retrieve complementary information about the tracks that make up the streaming history, using the classes provided by the "Spotify_utilities" script.
+These methods are divided in two categories:
-  - Those that search a specific track in a list of results.
+  - Those who search a specific track in a list of results.
-  - Those that try to match the most possible coincidences from a list of tracks.
+  - Those that try to match as many tracks as posible from a list from a list of results.

 - **Spotify_data_extraction:**
   In this script, additional track information is extracted in three stages: